iterative/dvc.org/static/docs/tutorial/reproducibility.md

 > It's convenient to keep track of information even for failed experiments.
 > Sometimes a failed hypothesis gives more information than a successful one.

-Let’s keep the result in the repository.
+Let's keep the result in the repository.
 Later we can find out why bigrams don't add value to the current model and change that.

 Many DVC-files were changed.
 This happened due to md5 checksum changes.